Hardesty rallying for votes ahead of Election Day

-With the elections just hours away, one Lima mayoral candidate continues to promote her vision of change in the city moving forward.
+With the elections almost finished (10/31/2021), one Lima mayoral candidate continues to promote her vision of change in the city moving forward.

 Hardesty says she will also focus on economic development, by finding ways to strengthen existing small businesses and help make the city an option for other companies to move into.